-Post Aggariata Drofessorohin in Jananess Law and Society Post Associate Professorship in Japanese Law and Society Department/Faculty Oxford School of Global and Area Studies and the Faculty of Law Division Social Sciences Division College St Antony's College Contract type Permanent upon completion of a successful review.
+Post Associate Professorship in Global and Area Studies Department/Faculty Oxford School of Global and Area Studies Division Social Sciences Division College St Antony's College Contract type Permanent upon completion of a successful review.
 The review is conducted during the first 5 years.
 Salary Grade 10a (36S) Salary from £55,755 to £74,867 per annum plus additional benefits and allowances.
 An additional allowance of £3,155 p.a. would be payable upon award of Full Professor title.
-St Antony's College offers a housing allowance of £2,871 per annum (2024/25 rates); increasing in line with University cost of living awards.
-Additional Information Oxford School of Global and Area Studies (OSGA) and the Faculty of Law are committed to promoting a culture of equality, diversity, and inclusion in the workplace.
+Galary St Antony's College offers a housing allowance, currently £2,871 per annum; increasing in line with cost of living awards.
+Oxford School of Global and Area Studies (OSGA) is committed to promoting a culture of equality, diversity, and inclusion in the workplace and is determined to foster an academic Additional Information environment in which everyone is respected and empowered to fulfil their potential.
 Applications are particularly welcome and encouraged from women, black, and minority ethnic candidates, who are under-represented in academic posts in Oxford.
-OSGA and Law are committed to equality and value diversity and are determined to foster an academic environment in which everyone is included, respected and empowered to fulfil their potential.